rex-suresh/personalBlog/content/blog/bootstrap-1.md

 ### Introduction
 > Boot strap is a css framework which is used by developers to make mobile first and responsive webpages quickly.
-> scss is a scripting language, which is compiled and used for generating css.

 Things I have learnt.
  - Bootstrap fundamentals